-A couple weeks later, I ran across another scam involving Craigslist ad postings.
-This particular gig seller couldn’t produce any ads that weren’t ghosted (in Craigslist vernacular, a ghosted ad appears to be live, however it does not show up in the index pages nor through search.)
+A couple of weeks later, I ran across another scam involving Craigslist ad postings.
+This particular gig seller couldn’t produce any ads that weren’t ghosted (in Craigslist vernacular, a ghosted ad appears to be live, however, it does not show up in the index pages nor through search.)
 Apparently, the seller’s previous buyers were blissfully unaware the ads the seller was providing were relatively useless.

 As of today, I have officially been banned by Fiverr for the first time after buying $830 in $5 gigs from them over the past year.

 My offense?
 I asked a content writer to work up a blog post about Fiverr scams.
 No kidding.
 The gig owner wrote this shortly before my account was restricted:

 “Hi there Matt!
 I’m very sorry but I have to pass this time.
 I don’t feel confident or competent enough with your particular topic or requirements.
 Requesting for the cancellation of the order and the funds will be refunded back to you.
 Thanks for understanding!”

 When I went to decline the cancellation request and give her a different topic she might better be suited for, I found my account was unable to complete the action.

 The error message said my account had been restricted and that I could forward any questions to Fiverr support.